Your Running Coach

 I’ve surprised myself, my family and friends by learning to run but I don’t regret any of it.
 If you’ve ever thought about running but then thought it’s not for for me I urge you to give it a try.
 Looking forward to seeing more improvements and continuing progression with Charles at Runningversity.

 I believe that the most important aspect of any running training program is simply to get the right habits in place to become a fitter and faster runner, with long term improvement.

 Many people fixate on training for a particular race, as if ramping up to a race is the end-game.
 The race might be a short or medium term goal, but really it’s just a stepping-stone along the way – a method to focus the mind and measure how much better you have become.
 As you can see, if you don’t have race goals and just want to be a better runner to have more fun with your running, you’ll get the same coaching style.
 If you do have race goals, your plan will be nudged in certain directions and matching terrains so that you are ready on the day, and beyond.

-Ultimately if running coaching can enable you to wipe a number of seconds off your 5K time, those gains scale up to longer distances too.
+Ultimately if running coaching can enable you to wipe a number of seconds off your 5K time, those gains from being faster at 5K scale up to longer distances too.
 If you can run a little more with less effort or more speed, you’ll go further, see more stuff, and have more fun, regardless of what your goals are.

 Your running coach

 Coach: Charles Rodmell

 Charles Rodmell created Runningversity.
 He runs canicross with his Siberian Husky, “Rocky”, and races for Chichester Runners & AC.
 Disciplines coached: Road, Trail, Canicross, Returning from injury.
 Geeky stats: 10K=35:21, Marathon=2:58